 Early History of the Pitchforthay family

 This web page shows only a small excerpt of our Pitchforthay research.
-Another 127 words (9 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pitchforthay History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pitchforthay History in all our PDF Extended History products and printed products wherever possible.

 Pitchforthay Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Pitchforthay include Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Pitchforthay family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Pitchforthay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pitchforthay family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.